robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0001/README.md

 - Two High Frequency square waves
 - Two LFO and a ramping frequency

 Note that the frequency here is not going to be exact.
-We are using the internal 8mhz clock..so you will see as much as +/- 15HZ on what the sketch says.
+We are using the internal 8mhz clock, so you will see as much as +/- 15HZ on what the sketch says.
 Its not too important here.
 Again, we are just looking for a squarewave version of _Hello World_ or blinky light.
 If you need more accuracy, you will need to tie up some pins to a crystal.

 The prescaler is 64 and OCR0A is 5 so interrupts are at 20.8 Khz.